 Jennings made such an impact at Watford after moving from Newry Town in 1963 that Bill Nicholson splashed out £27k for a 19-year-old with only 48 league appearances behind him.
 It proved to be one of the legendary manager’s greatest-ever signings.

-The young Irishman’s task was to take over from Scotland’s Bill Brown of the double winning side of 1960-61.
+The young Irishman’s task was to take over from Scotland’s Bill Brown of the double-winning side of 1960-61.
 At 6ft 2ins and with an unflappable temperament Spurs had seen sufficient qualities to bring him to White Hart Lane.

 Pat Jennings will be remembered as one of the finest goalkeepers to ever grace the game.
 He spent thirteen years at White Hart Lane, where he played in 472 league games for Spurs, and 591 in all competitions.
 He won the FA Cup in 1967, the League Cup in 1971 and 1973, and the UEFA Cup in 1972.
-He also played 119 times for Northern Ireland, including two World Cups.
+Jennings also played 119 times for Northern Ireland, including two World Cups.